William M. Berlin: Life and career

 William M. Berlin was born on a farm near Delmont, Pennsylvania.
 He graduated from Laird Institute at Murrysville, Pennsylvania, in 1896, and moved to Greensburg, Pennsylvania, in 1916.

 He was engaged as an automobile distributor, in the wholesale oil and gas business, and in coal mining.

 Political career

 He was chairman of the Democratic County Committee in 1916.

-Berlin was elected as a Democrat to the Seventy-third and Seventy-fourth Congresses.
+In 1932, Berlin was elected as a Democrat to the Seventy-third and Seventy-fourth Congresses.
 He was an unsuccessful candidate for renomination in 1936.

 After his time in Congress, he served as clerk of the court of Westmoreland County, Pennsylvania, from 1937 to 1941.

-Later career
+Later career and death

 He resumed the mining of coal in Pennsylvania and West Virginia in 1941.
 He was a delegate to the 1944 Democratic National Convention in Chicago, and an unsuccessful candidate for the Republican congressional nomination in 1950.

 He served as assistant librarian of the United States House of Representatives from February 1, 1957, until 1961 when promoted to librarian, and served in that capacity until his death in Greensburg, Pennsylvania.